Our Seniors are Revolting

 “Ha!
 Good one.
 Who said that?”

-We sit on her twin bed.
+I sit in a straight back chair, she on the twin bed.
 The room has a desk and chair but is otherwise unadorned except for a tacked-up drawing of Jim Morrison that looks demonic.
 Lots of bared teeth and squinty eyes.

 “Amazing.”